How can Simply You Nutrition help me?

 What are your privacy practices?

-Our sessions are held in utmost confidence.
-A release form will be used to obtain permission to speak to your physician or therapist.
-Here's a copy of my HIPAA Notice of Privacy Practices:
+Your sessions are held in utmost confidence.
+If indicated, a release form will be used to obtain permission to speak to other members of your care team (such as your physician, therapist, or psychiatrist).
+For transparency, we've provided a copy of our HIPAA Notice of Privacy Practices:

 Why is it important to work with a registered dietitian (RD) - also known as a registered dietitian nutritionist (RDN)?